Fake reviews can be extremely harmful to your business. Learn how to spot them, get them removed, and what you can do to keep them at bay with Feefo.

 Not only is it illegal to post fake positive reviews about your business, but it’s also illegal to post damaging fake reviews about another business, such as a competitor.
 Trying to sabotage another business like this could leave your business open to being sued for malicious falsehood.

-Fake reviews have become harder to spot over the years, but there are still telltale signs to look out for.
+Fake reviews have become harder to spot over the years, but there are still tell-tale signs to look out for.
 Here are our top tips for easily identifying whether the reviews your business receives are genuine or not.

 One of the most obvious signs of a fake review is if the review is about the wrong product or service.